 In July 2018, the Company received an investment of \$9.7 million by third parties (the "Russia Co-Investors") in a newly formed subsidiary of the Company (the "Russia Subsidiary") that was formed to expand the Company's existing UFC business in Russia and certain other countries in the Commonwealth of Independent States.
-The terms of this investment provide the Russia Co-Investors with a put option to sell their ownership in the Russia Subsidiary five years and six months after the consummation of the investment.
+The terms of this investment provide the Russia Co-Investors with a put option to sell their ownership in the Russia Subsidiary beginning five years and six months after the consummation of the investment.
 The purchase price of the put option is the greater of the total investment amount, defined as the Russia Co-Investors' cash contributions less cash distributions, or fair value.
-As of December 31, 2023 and 2022, the estimated redemption value was \$11.2 million and \$9.7 million, respectively.
+As of December 31, 2024 and 2023, the estimated redemption value was \$21.9 million and \$11.2 million, respectively.